 It’s a favorite tactic of a used car salesperson.
 Even though the speedometer says the car has 100,000 miles, trust me, it only has 50,000 miles.
 It’s how people try to explain away problems with their sacred texts.
-They claim the text means something other than what it says, and then cherry-pick what they hold as authoritative while ignores the inconsistencies.
+They claim the text means something other than what it says and then cherry-pick what they hold as authoritative while ignoring the inconsistencies.

 The argument is that even though the divinely inspired text says XYZ, what God meant was ABC.
 This argument is often necessary when a religion develops doctrines that contradict or go beyond its sacred texts’ scope.
-You will often find this tactic along with one or more of the other logical fallacies.
+You will often find this tactic and one or more other logical fallacies.
 Similarly, they chose which parts of the holy books are sacred and which they could ignore because we don’t believe that way.

-The next in our list of tools deal with the denial of science and logical reasoning.
+The next in our list of tools deals with denying science and logical reasoning.
 Denial is a common tactic in both religion and politics.
 The spiritual axiom of seeking the truth is based on finding the facts.

 6. Discrediting Valid Science Just Because

-Secular sciences and disciplines are not evil, but some religions claim that any sciences which contradicts their traditions and are equivalent to a wrong against God.
+Secular sciences and disciplines are not evil, but some religions claim that any sciences which contradict their traditions are equivalent to “a wrong against God.”
 It’s simple.
 To believe the evidence of science is heresy.
 Don’t fall for this ploy.
 Learn the truth and accept the conclusions of valid scientific evidence.

 Of all the truth-seekers axioms, this one has the most profound effect on common sense.
 The popular culture dominated by religion systematically trains people to deny science.